GokulDas027/5-days-tour-to-the-ML-world/Day 1/intro.md

   * https://www.youtube.com/user/keeroyz

+## AI Research Legends You must know about..

+* Geoffrey Hinton
+* Yann LeCun
+* Yoshua Bengio
+* Andrew Ng
+* Ian Goodfellow
+* Ilya Sutskever
+* Fei-Fei Li

 ## to the big question..
 # How much of Maths do you need??

   * How many of you knows, how to make sambar??